kharmabum/fototropik/_pages/reading-recommendations.md

 - [Lying] by Sam Harris.
 2011.
 47 pp.
 - [Mating in Captivity] by Esther Perel.
 2006.
 272 pp.
 - [Everything I Ever Needed to Know about Economics I Learned from Online Dating] by Paul Oyer.
 2014.
 256 pp.
+- [A Calendar of Wisdom] by Leo Tolstoy.
+1906.
+384 pp.

 [How to Win Friends and Influence People]: https://www.goodreads.com/book/show/4865.How_to_Win_Friends_and_Influence_People
 [A Book of Five Rings]: https://www.goodreads.com/book/show/867247.A_Book_of_Five_Rings